imperial-qore/DeepFT/README.md

 DeepFT: Self-Supervised Deep Learning based Surrogate Models for Fault-Tolerant Edge Computing.

-PreGAN freezes its models as we dont have labaled data at the time of testing.
+PreGAN freezes its models as we dont have labeled data at the time of testing.
 But, we can use self-supervised learning to fine-tune the model and transformer model for unsupervised model training.
 The classification model does not need any true classes, only abstract classes/embeddings.
 Thus, we can make a model that needs no training/labelled data.
 It can be trained using unsupervised (for transformers) and self-supervised (for prototype embeddings) so that we can optimize it dynamically.
 Use this to train a loss -> update scheduling decision using backprop to input.